 From ancient era, the main area of the current Tennoji ward was called Yuhigaoka (Sunset Hill).
 As the name implies, the hill area has long been a famous viewpoint of beautiful sunset looking over the sea.
 During sunset, Buddhists including the reverend monk Honen practiced meditation training called Nissokan in Yuhigaoka.
 What training Nissokan was?
-And do you know the fact the most popular communication tool in Osaka related with pineapple?
-You will find out the answers in this article.
+And did you know that the most popular communication tool in Osaka is related with pineapple?
+You will find the answers in this article.

 Table of Contents

-Isshinji Temple, Nissokan and incredible Buddhas made from human ashes
+Isshinji Temple, Nissokan and Buddhas made from human ashes

 Isshinji temple in Tennoji Ward was originally a tiny hut for a famous monk HONEN in 1185.
 HONEN was the founder of Jyodo Shu (Pure Land Buddhism) in Japan and he practiced 日想観 pronounced as “Nissokan” in his Yuhigaoka hut.

 Nissokan is Buddhist meditation training to look hard on the glaring sun to contemplate and envision Gokuraku Jyodo (Buddhist paradise, the land of perfect bliss).
 In Jyodo Shu Buddhism, Gokuraku Jodo where Amida Nyorai Buddha lives is said to exist far west.
 So during Nissokan meditation, Buddhist face to the west looking beyond the sun to envision Gokuraku Jyodo.
 Tennoji Ward